Valor Kand: Christian Death

 Kand stayed with the band when it joined with Williams in 1983 to become the new line-up of Christian Death.
 The band went on to record their next two studio albums, 1984's Catastrophe Ballet with bassist Constance Smith and 1985's Ashes with bassist Randy Wilde.

 In mid-1985, Kand took over leadership of the band after Williams left, working as lead vocalist and songwriter.
 With bassist Johann Schumann and guitarist and keyboardist Barry Galvin, the band recorded an EP for the Italian label Supporti Fonografici called The Wind Kissed Pictures, credited to "The Sin and Sacrifice of Christian Death".
 The EP was later reissued in Germany and the U.S., credited only to Christian Death.

 The band's first studio album post-Williams release was 1986's Atrocities, a concept album about the aftereffects of World War II on the European psyche.
 This was followed by 1987's The Scriptures, recorded by a revamped line-up of Kand, DeMone, Glass, guitarist James Beam and bassist Kota.
 During this period, the band found their biggest successes on the UK Indie Chart with the 1987–89 singles "Sick of Love", "Church of No Return" and "Zero Sex" and the 1988 studio album Sex and Drugs and Jesus Christ.
 Following release of the "Zero Sex" single, DeMone split from both Kand and Christian Death in 1989.

 In the early 1990s, Williams attempted to reclaim the Christian Death name.
 However, Kand already had the rights to the name due to Williams' departure from the group and subsequent neglect of the moniker.
 Williams billed his version of the band as "Christian Death featuring Rozz Williams".
-Williams committed suicide on April 1, 1998, after his close friend and associate Erik Christides died of an overdose.
+Williams died by suicide on April 1, 1998, after his close friend and associate Erik Christides died of an overdose.